Paying for College

 How to Apply

-Students must complete the Free Application for Federal Student Aid (FAFSA) each year in order to apply for all need-based programs as well as for the Direct Unsubsidized Ford Loan, the Parent Loan for Undergraduate Students, and the Graduate PLUS Loan.
+Students must complete the Free Application for Federal Student Aid (FAFSA) each year in order to apply for all need-based programs as well as for the Federal Direct Unsubsidized Loan and the Parent PLUS Loan for Undergraduate Students.
 CampS is a resource for specific information about current financial aid status and financial aid disbursed on students’ accounts.

 Deadlines